coderavdhesh/expense_tracker/README.md

 # Expense Tracker, Spring boot and MySQL Web Applicaton
-A simple expense tracking application built Spring boot that connects to the MySQL database.
-Application built using spring data JPA to perform database operations.
-Users can add, list, update, delete the expenses.
+A backend of a web application, It helps us to track, manage and calculate expenses, built on Spring boot that connects to the MySQL database in real-time.
+Application built using Spring Data JPA to perform database CRUD operations.
+Users can add, retrieve, update and delete their expenses to track them.

 ## Requirements

-1. Java - 1.8.x
+1. Java - 17

 2. Maven - 3.x.x